mokr/el-scroll/README.md

 Features
 --------
-* Exposes itself as either an AMD module, [module-loader-tdd](https://github.com/christianalfoni/module-loader-tdd) module or global.
-The latter is the fallback if none of the module loader are located.
+* Exposes itself as either an AMD module, [module-loader-tdd](https://github.com/christianalfoni/module-loader-tdd) module or a global.
+The latter is the fallback if none of the module loaders are located.
 * Backbone / jQuery support.
 See next section.